i Nature of the insurance and reinsurance market

 [A] contract under which the insurer undertakes, in exchange for a premium, to indemnify a loss caused by the occurrence of a danger or risk, harming an interest measurable in monetary terms of a person concerned or to effect payment or to fulfil other performances based on the lifetime or upon occurrence of certain events in the course of the lifetime of one or several persons.

 In this respect, the Insurance Act requires insurance contracts to be drafted in Turkish and devoid of any words in a foreign language.
-Similarly, the Law on Compulsory Usage of Turkish Language among Commercial Entities,14 an old law that is still in force and taken into account by the courts, also requires all private law contracts to be drafted in Turkish.
+Similarly, the Law on Compulsory Usage of Turkish Language among Commercial Entities,19 an old law that is still in force and taken into account by the courts, also requires all private law contracts to be drafted in Turkish.
+Scholars suggest that the provision in the Insurance Act stipulating the form of the policies should not apply to policies concluded abroad.
+However, they are concerned that Law No. 805, which is an imperative piece of Turkish law, by reason of its particular purpose of public order, is applicable regardless of the designated law and place of execution.
 The courts, according to the recent precedents, apply this requirement for the contracts concluded with the entities established under the laws of foreign states.
 There is no concrete consequence of violation of this requirement; however, use of foreign language, depending on the circumstances, may cause the exclusions incorporated into the contract or insurance policy to be deemed void or interpreted to the detriment of the insurer.